Rafflesia tuan-mudae: Distribution

 In the 1910s, only a limited number of localities where the species had been found were known, but a number of new finds between then and 1935, especially in West Kalimantan, had expanded the distribution and the number of places that could be visited, albeit that some were/are quite remote.

-In Sarawak, one of the easiest locations to see R. tuan-mudae is at Gunung Gading National Park, at the park headquarters or near Waterfall 7.
+In Sarawak, one of the easiest locations to see R. tuan-mudae is at Gunung Gading National Park.
 It can also be seen at Lanjak-Entimau Wildlife Sanctuary.